tingyiwu1/cs611_legendsofvalor/design.md

 4. **GameBoard**

 - `src.service.game.board.GameBoard.java`
-- Wrapped by: `MapScreen`
 - Purpose: Represents the 8x8 game board and manages player navigation.
 - Structure: The `GameBoard` module maintains a 2D array of `MapPiece` objects representing the board layout.
-It tracks the player's position and validates moves.
-It also dynamically updates the board, such as spawning new bosses or clearing defeated ones.
+It tracks the hero's position and validates moves.
+It also dynamically updates the board, such as clearning obstacles and defeated Monsters.
-  - `setNewBoss()`: Spawns a new boss on the board.

 5. **Player**

 - `src.service.entities.Player.java`
-- Wrapped by: Multiple screens (e.g., `IntroScreen`, `InventoryScreen`, `BattleScreen`)
 - Purpose: Represents the player and their party of heroes.
 - Structure: The `Player` module stores the player's party, gold, and progress.
 It provides methods to access and update the active hero's stats, inventory, and abilities.
 It also tracks the player's overall progress and decisions throughout the game.
   - `getParty()`: Returns the player's party of heroes.
   - `getMonsterLevel()`: Returns the current level of monsters based on the player's progress.

 ---

 ### Lowest Level Architecture